6063-sm11358/HW03B/README.md

 1. *random([1,2,3])* is being passed an array, and generates discrete values i.e. 1,2,3 only .. no floating-point values

-2. Since I'm multiplying *baseDim* with either 1,2,3 for getting different diameter sizes, that's why I'm incrementing *i* by *(baseDim x 4)*, so that it circles don't overlap each other.
+2. Since I'm multiplying *baseDim* with either 1,2,3 for getting different diameter sizes, that's why I'm incrementing *i* by *(baseDim x 4)*, so that the circles don't overlap each other.
 This ensures that even the biggest of circles can be besides each other without touching each other

-3. To jiggle the circles' positions, I'm shifting the *xpos* and *ypos* values by upto 20px using *random()* in lines 14 & 15. *int(random(20))* results in a randomly generated **integer**, and not a decimal (float) value
+3. To jiggle the circles' positions, I'm shifting the *xpos* and *ypos* values by upto 20px using *random()* in lines 14 & 15. *int(random(20))* results in a randomly generated ***integer***, and not a decimal (float) value

 4. The result contains all three properties:
     - Multiple sizes of ellipses (3 different diameters)